wemat/wemat.github.io/README.md

 - Scope: Small
 - Tech: Python, Power BI

 This is a mockup for a real time dashboard that shows the output rate of a machine.
-I am using python to push the Data to the REST API of Power BI.
+I used python to push the Data to the REST API of Power BI.
 The data is generated in real time by a simple simulation of a machine's output.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gaC_FTTJbC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>